swcarpentry/board/subcommittees/mentoring/README.md

 - ask questions of other instructors as I prepare to teach
 	- Attend an instructor discussion session by signing up on this etherpad: http://pad.software-carpentry.org/instructor-discussion
 - help lead discussion sessions among instructors
-	- Contact the discussion coordinators, and sign up to host, co-host, or observe a discussion on this etherpad: http://pad.software-carpentry.org/instructor-discussion
+	- Join the [discussion host mailing list][host-mailing-list] and ign up to host, co-host, or observe a discussion on this etherpad: http://pad.software-carpentry.org/instructor-discussion
 - support current mentoring activities or initiate new ones
 - join the mentoring committee
-	- Sign up for the mentoring committee mailing list and attend the next mentoring committee meeting (scheduled on [this etherpad](http://pad.software-carpentry.org/scf-mentoring))
+	- Sign up for the mentoring committee [mailing list][comm-mailing-list] and attend the next mentoring committee meeting (scheduled on [this etherpad](http://pad.software-carpentry.org/scf-mentoring))

 For a complete summary of different mentoring roles, see [this page](roles.md).